dustinpezley/portfolio_v2/README.md

 A quick primer for me as an individual.

 ### My Work
-Here you cna find my portfolio with direct links to each.
+Here you can find my portfolio with direct links to each.
 I'll keep adding to this as I complete additional work.

 ### Contact Me
 Each icon is a link to me, whether by telephone, email, or something else.